GoogleCloudPlatform/applied-ai-engineering-samples/assets/advanced_prompting_training/README.md

 # Advanced Prompt Engineering Training

-The [notebook](./cot_react.ipynb) in this folder teaches two powerful prompting technqiues: chain of thought and ReAct (Reasoning + Acting).
+The [notebook](./cot_react.ipynb) in this folder teaches two powerful prompting techniques: chain of thought and ReAct (Reasoning + Acting).

 ReAct (and its variants) are the current state-of-the-art prompting technique to improve LLM reasoning while minimizing hallucinations.
 And chain of thought is a relatively low-effort technique to improve prompt performance and robustness by adding verbal reasoning.